plotly/plotly.github.io/_posts/2015-04-21-scatter-graph.md

 layout: two_column_layout
 title: Make a Line or Scatter Graph
 subtitle: A Step by Step Guide to Line and Scatter Graphs
-permalink: /how-to-make-a-line-graph-and-scatter-plot-online
+permalink: /line-graph-and-scatter-plot
 imageurl: /static/images/scatter-graph/thum-scatter-graph.png
 state: active
 tags: basic
-meta_description: Make a line or scatter graph online and for free with Plotly
+meta_description: A tutorial on how to make a line graph and a scatter plot online.
+Plotly is the easiest and fastest way to make and share graphs online.
 ---

 #Make a Line or Scatter Graph